Draconizations/LnzLive/GUIDE.md

 ### Background Color Selector

-Clicking on the square after the menu options brings up a color selector, which you can use to pick the background color of the pet view.
+Clicking on the square after the menu options brings up a color selector, which you can use to pick the background color of the 3D Viewport.

 ### Eyelid Toggle